broady/tygor/doc/GENERATOR_INTERFACE_SPEC.md

     // "gorm" tags) that falls outside the JSON serialization concern.
     RawTags map[string]string

-    // Doc is the documentation for this field.
+    // Documentation for this field.
-    Doc Documentation
+    Documentation Documentation
 }
 ```